Washington state voters reject carbon-fee initiative

 The measure received national attention during a year when the Trump administration pulled further back from federal efforts to combat climate change.
 Fierce wildfires and hurricanes underscored what scientists say is the growing likelihood of extreme weather events as the amount of carbon dioxide and other greenhouse gases rises in the atmosphere.

-I-1631 received high-profile endorsements that included Gov. Jay Inslee, Attorney General Bob Ferguson, The New York Times editorial board and Microsoft co-founder Bill Gates, who donated $1 million to the Yes on 1631 campaign.
-The carbon fee drew fierce opposition from much of the oil industry, which under the ballot measure would in the years ahead be assessed hundreds of millions of dollars in fees for refinery emissions and the gasoline and diesel fuels produced from those operations.
+I-1631 received high-profile endorsements that included Gov. Jay Inslee, Attorney General Bob Ferguson, and Microsoft co-founder Bill Gates, who donated $1 million to the Yes on 1631 campaign.

 The oil industry contributed most of the more than $31 million raised by the No on 1631 campaign.
 That blew away the previous record of $24.34 million raised by opponents of a 2013 ballot measure — Initiative 522 — that unsuccessfully sought to require labeling of genetically modified food.

 Those contributions financed an avalanche of attack ads that warned Washington families would pay a costly new energy tax, while some industrial polluters would be exempt from the fees.
-The message was carefully honed with the aid of Winner & Mandabach Campaigns, a Santa Monica, California-based firm, that according to the company website has a 90 percent win rate in nearly 200 state and local initiatives.

 Proponents put together a wide-ranging coalition that included some labor unions, tribes and social-justice groups, and raised more than $15 million in contributions.
-They talked about making clean energy more affordable, reducing fossil-fuel pollution and pushing Washington to the front lines of efforts to combat climate change.
-They also said that spending programs on renewable energy would help ease the bite of the carbon fee, and targeted spending would buffer impacts on low-income residents.

 This is the second consecutive statewide election in which Washington voters weighed in on a proposed price on fossil fuels.
 In 2016, they rejected a carbon tax, which would have been coupled with a cut in the state sales tax in an effort to be revenue neutral.